FedericoBruzzone/statistical-methods-for-machine-learning/README.md

 # Statistical Methods for Machine Learning

-**Disclaimer: My recommendation is to thoroughly study all the papers provided by the professor and carefully review the proofs before consulting this repository.
-We do not assume responsibility for the correctness of the answers.**
+**Disclaimer: My recommendation is to thoroughly study all the papers provided by the professor and carefully review the proofs before consulting this repository.**

 This repository contains a LaTeX file that generates a PDF document comprising a comprehensive set of exam questions for the course "Statistical Methods for Machine Learning" taught by [Nicolo Cesa-Bianchi](https://cesa-bianchi.di.unimi.it/MSA/index_22-23.html).
 The PDF document includes both the questions and their corresponding answers.
 However, please note that we do not assume any responsibility for the correctness of the answers provided.

-The exam questions cover various statistical methods and concepts relevant to machine learning.
-This resource serves as a valuable tool for exam preparation, allowing you to assess your understanding of statistical techniques in the context of machine learning.

-# Exam Questions PDF
-The main resource provided in this repository is the PDF document generated from the LaTeX file.
-You can find the PDF file named "statistical-methods-for-machine-learning.pdf".
-It contains a series of exam questions along with their respective answers.
-Please remember that while we have made efforts to ensure the accuracy of the answers, we do not guarantee their correctness.

 # Using the Exam Questions
 To make the most of these exam questions, you can: